|

 Does calligraphy improve handwriting?

-Learning calligraphy helps you be more mindful of things that will improve the consistency of handwriting, but it’s up to you whether or not you want to apply these things to your writing.
+Learning calligraphy helps you be more mindful of things that will improve the consistency of handwriting, but it’s sort of up to you whether or not you want to apply these things to your regular writing.

 Comparison of handwriting, hand lettering, and calligraphy.